What is the Meaning of Life?

 So, "Why did God create us?"
 Are there any passages in Scripture that answer this question?
 A related question, which I'd like you to consider at the same time, would be: "Did God have to create anything?"
 There are some who either teach outright, or imply, that it was necessary for God to create us.
 They say things such as: Without man, God wouldn't be able to show His love.
 But that's not what we find in Scripture!
 That's merely an assumption on their part, and just as bad as many of the other false assumptions made about Him.

-The simplest of answers to our main question is: God created us just because he wanted to!
-(There is a deeper answer which we'll examine further below.)
+The shortest of answers to our main question is: God created us simply because he could and had a desire to do so!
+(Again, not out of any necessity.
+There are, however, deeper answers which we'll examine below.)
 Unlike all of us, God exists in three persons (Father, Son and Spirit).
 The word person being the best we can come up with in human language; not because it's the most accurate way to speak of Him.
 Therefore, God had no need of another being to share His thoughts with, to communicate with, or to love!
 One might just as well ask, "Would you need to create (just assuming for the moment you possibly could) some tiny form of life in a microscopic world, in order to show your husband or wife or child that you love them?"
 Of course not!
 God had an infinite number of ways to show love within Himself; our creation was not a necessity for Him, in any way!
 Yet create us He did.

 Does Scripture ever express any supposed need for love on God's part?
 Was God ever lonely?
 On the contrary, in John 17, verse 24, Jesus Himself declared: "...so that they may see My glory which You have given Me, for You loved Me before the foundation of the world (John 17:24)."
 One might suppose this passage could be interpreted similar to Ephesians 1:4-5 (which speaks of the love that God had for those whom He chose "in Him before the foundation of the world"), as some kind of knowledge the Father had about how that love would be shown to the Son after He took on flesh and dwelt among us.
 But unlike us, the Son existed "before the foundation of the world" as the Word (John 1:1-3).
 So in some way we can't even begin to imagine, the Father, Son and Holy Spirit not only communicate their thoughts with each other, but also love each other; without any need for us.